Skyfall-GS: Synthesizing Immersive 3D Urban Scenes from Satellite Imagery: Method

-\textbf{Pseudo camera depth supervision.} To further reduce floating artifacts, we sample pseudo-cameras positioned closer to the ground during optimization.
+To further reduce floating artifacts, we sample pseudo-cameras positioned closer to the ground during optimization.
 From these pseudo-cameras, we render RGB images $I_{\text{RGB}}$ and corresponding alpha-blended depth maps $\hat{D}_{\text{GS}}$.
-We then use an off-the-shelf monocular depth estimator, MoGe~\citep{wang2024moge}, to predict scale-invariant depths $\hat{D}_{\text{est}}$ from these renders.
+We then use an off-the-shelf monocular depth estimator, MoGe~\cite{wang2024moge}, to predict scale-invariant depths $\hat{D}_{\text{est}}$ from these renders.
 We use the absolute value of Pearson correlation (PCorr) to supervise the depth: